Skip to main content

 King’s Vision 2029 sets out our ambition to make the world a better place.
 It builds upon our history of making a significant contribution to society and takes us to our 200th anniversary in 2029.

 The Prevent Duty is part of the Government’s Counter Terrorism Strategy, CONTEST.
-Under the Prevent Duty, "specified authorities" are required to have a "due regard to the need to prevent individuals from being drawn into terrorism".

-King's approach to the Prevent Duty
+King's approach to the Prevent Duty.

 As an employer and educator, King’s recognises its legal duties as well as the moral imperative to promote diversity and inclusion within the campus community and to provide a safe and healthy environment for work and study where staff, students and other members of the King’s community are treated with dignity, courtesy and respect.